Sitting peacefully in an open field, this off-grid sustainable home captures the views without compromising on environmental performance.

-Located at Franklinford in Victoria’s Central Highlands, the four-bedroom modular home is shared between two families, providing a gathering place for the extended family and a place to relax and relish the joys of rural life.
+Located at Franklinford in Victoria’s Central Highlands, this four-bedroom modular home is shared between two families, providing a gathering place for the extended family and a place to relax and relish the joys of rural life.

 This prefab house is completely off-grid with all services systems designed to not compromise on the clients’ lifestyle.
 A nearby shed hosts the solar panel and storage system and a large 80,000L water tank is in use.

-- Black powder coated frame and thermally broken, low-e double glazed windows
+- Black powder-coated frame and thermally broken, low-e double-glazed windows

-- European Oak flooring
+- European oak flooring

 - Laminex joinery to kitchen and robes (Parchment)